jimtyhurst/git-10-commands/part_06-accept-pull-request.md

 \newpage
-# Accept a Pull Request
+# The project accepts your proposed change

 After reviewing your proposed changes contained in a pull request, the project team may choose to merge your changes contained in a branch of the `origin` repository into the `main` branch of their project repository.
 This merge is accomplished through the GitHub UI in the browser.
 Once your code as been incorporated to the project repository, you need to synchronize with that repository.